DanielTaylor1998/NC-news-Dan/README.md

 ### Install NPM

-To correctly run this application you will need Node Package Manager to do so run open the directory (in your terminal!) in which you have cloned/forked the repo and run the command `npm install`.
+To correctly run this application you will need Node Package Manager to do so open the directory (in your terminal!) in which you have cloned/forked the repo and run the command `npm install`.
 You will also Node version 16.15.1, to do so run the command `node -v` to check your version and if you have nvm (node version manager, higly recommend !) installed run `nvm use 16`, [NPM docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) have guide to getting started with both npm and installing Node.

 ### PostgreSQL

-The database are run on PSQL (PostgreSQL) which must be installed to host the database locally, to do so simply donwload the correct installer from [here] (https://www.postgresql.org/download/) and follow this guide to [getting started](https://www.postgresql.org/docs/current/tutorial-start.html).
+The database are run on PSQL (PostgreSQL) which must be installed to host the database locally, to do so simply download the correct installer from [here] (https://www.postgresql.org/download/) and follow this guide to [getting started](https://www.postgresql.org/docs/current/tutorial-start.html).
 This application was created using PSQL(12.11) to simply check run these commands.

 ```
 psql
 SELECT version();
 ```

-You may recieve an ERROR: Cannot connect to database/server this happens because you have started PSQL service to do so run the command `sudo service postgresql start`
+You may recieve an `ERROR: Cannot connect to database/server` this happens because you have started PSQL service to do so run the command `sudo service postgresql start`

 ### Hosting the database locally (optional)

 Although not required to run the application; if for any reason you wish to query the database manually, then you will need to host the databases locally.
-I have created scripts in the package.json to quickly do this:
+I have created scripts in the package.json to quickly do this.

 to create the databases: